 Then he states WHY God should listen in verse 2 – I am a godly man.
 I’ve held your precepts, I know you, I obey you, I run to serve you.
 You are my God.
 My one and only God.
 There are no others.

 Another reason is listed in verse 3 – I call upon you all day long and here we have insight.
-Something is happening in David’s life AND he’s already been calling on God all day but there is no answer.
+Something is happening in David’s life (this may have been penned while being chased by Saul) AND he’s already been calling on God all day but there is no answer.

 This is how we know David is close to God.
 In your distress, how long does it take you to cry out to God in this way, begging for Him to listen to you?

-In verse 4, he’s reminding God again how I’m yours.
+In verse 4, he’s reminding God again how I’m yours (I lift up my soul to You).
 I’m your child and that demands certain care and concern as a Father cares for His children.
 There’s an acknowledgment of God’s protection here, but also His sovereignty over all things.

-So by now, he’s been clear – listen and answer me, because I’m godly and because you’re God.
-You’re good, you’re the only One, I’m submissive.
+So by now, David’s been clear – listen and answer me, because I’m godly and because you’re God.
+You’re good, you’re the only One, I’m submissive, I’m GENUINELY doing what you want me to do.

 Then again in verse 6 – listen to me, I’m begging you.